YottaDB/YDBDoc/ProgGuide/commands.rst

 When journaling, a transaction with an initial TSTART that has an argument specifying TRANSACTIONID=expr, where expr is an expression that evaluates to the keyword (case insensitive) BA[TCH], does not wait for the journal update to be written before returning control to the application after a successful TCOMMIT.
 The goal of this feature is to permit application control over any performance impact of journaling on any subset of transactions that can be recreated or recovered by means other than journaling.

-For an example of the TSTART command, refer to Chapter 5: “General Language Features of M”.
+For an example of the TSTART command, refer to `Chapter 5: “General Language Features of M” <https://docs.yottadb.com/ProgrammersGuide/langfeat.html>`_.

 The following keywords may appear in a TSTART argument: